New York Like a Native

 Distance from Midtown Manhattan: 25-30 minutes by subway, also accessible by ferry from Pier 11/East 34th Street

-Starting place: Near J train, L train, East River Ferry; note that, on weekends, the L train is very infrequent
+Starting place: Near J train, L train, East River Ferry

 Ending place: Near J train, L train, East River Ferry